 Contact: Mark Whitworth or (859) 858-3511, x2475

-Intercultural Affairs Student Leadership Council Representatives
+Intercultural Life Student Leadership Council Representatives

-Twelve to fifteen students are selected to serve one-year renewable terms to assist the Office of Intercultural Affairs in offering cultural programs.
+Twelve to fifteen students are selected to serve one-year renewable terms to assist the Office of Intercultural Life in offering cultural programs.
 The leadership council members develop, plan, implement, and evaluate a variety of educational and cultural activities and events for the campus community, such as cultural festivals, culture specific movie nights, ethnic church worship opportunities, Martin Luther King Jr. Day, and diversity dialogue forums on topics of particular interest to students.

 Intercultural New Student Orientation (INSO) Leaders